fammad/EmotionRadar/README.md

 ---

-## Use it, break it, tell me
+## Issues & improvements

-If something doesn't run, or you see a better way to do any of this (the improvement list above is a starting point, not a fence), [open an issue](https://github.com/fammad/EmotionRadar/issues).
-Disagreements about the interpretability trade-off are welcome too.
-I'd rather hear the argument than not.
+If something doesn't run, or you see a better way to do any part of this, [open an issue](https://github.com/fammad/EmotionRadar/issues).
+The future-work list is a starting point, not a boundary.
+And if you think trading accuracy for interpretability was the wrong call, open an issue for that too.

 ---